Prakash K. Desai

 Air Marshal P. K. Desai PVSM AVSM VSM (born November 12, 1944) is a retired officer of the Indian Air Force (IAF).
 He served in the IAF from 1966 to 2004.
 Desai was Air Officer Commanding of Air Force Station Chakeri in Kanpur, and additionally served as Senior Maintenance Staff Officer of Maintenance Command in Nagpur and as Assistant Chief of Air Staff Engineering at Air Headquarters in New Delhi.

 Scientific contribution

 Desai worked on research and development aspects of indigenisation of the IAF.
 He was chair of Aeronautical Society of India (Uttar Pradesh and Bihar).
-He also served on scientific committees at National Aerospace Laboratories (NAL) and Indian Society of Non-Destructive Testing (ISNDT).
+He also served on scientific committees at CSIR-National Aerospace Laboratories (CSIR-NAL) and Indian Society of Non-Destructive Testing (ISNDT).